Microsoft/azure-docs.cs-cz/articles/search/search-get-started-dotnet.md

 ---
-title: 'Rychlý Start: vytvoření indexu vyhledávání v C# používání .NET'
+title: 'Quickstart: Create a search index in C# using .NET'
 titleSuffix: Azure Cognitive Search
-description: Vysvětluje, jak vytvořit index, načíst data a spustit dotazy pomocí C# a sady Azure kognitivní hledání .NET SDK.
+description: In this C# quickstart, learn how to create an index, load data, and run queries using the Azure Cognitive Search .NET SDK.
 manager: nitinme
 author: HeidiSteen
 ms.author: heidist